 Each scholar will pursue research and contribute to the intellectual life of the Center, the Department of Politics, and the Woodrow Wilson School of Public and International Affairs.
-CSDP scholars must be in residence at Princeton during the academic terms, and are expected to participate in the weekly CSDP seminars and related research seminars in the Department of Politics, as well as occasional lectures, conferences, and other events.
-Successful candidates will receive a competitive salary (those who hold faculty appointments at other academic institutions normally receive one-half their academic-year salaries for the appointment period, but this may vary depending on level of support from the home institution), applicable Princeton University benefits, a taxable moving allowance, and a research fund.
+CSDP scholars must be in residence at Princeton during the academic terms, and are expected to participate in the weekly CSDP seminars and related weekly research seminars in the Department of Politics, as well as occasional lectures, conferences, and other events.
+Successful candidates will receive a competitive salary (those who hold faculty appointments at other academic institutions normally receive one-half their academic-year salaries for the appointment period, but this may vary depending on level of support from the home institution), applicable Princeton University benefits, a taxable moving allowance, and a research allowance.

-Please note that (only) candidates who currently hold faculty appointments and are applying to visit CSDP for 2015-2016 while on leave from their current institution must apply directly to CSDP at the link at the bottom of this page.
-All others must apply online at https://jobs.princeton.edu -- Requisition #1400557 and submit a cover letter (optional), CV, a 3-5 page (double-spaced) statement of research interest/research proposal, a writing sample, and the names and email addresses of two references.
+Please note that (only) candidates who currently hold faculty appointments and are applying to visit CSDP for 2017-2018 while on leave from their current institution must apply directly to CSDP at the link below (https://csdpapp.princeton.edu/csdp_application.php).
+All others must apply online at https://jobs.princeton.edu -- Requisition # 1600740 and submit a cover letter (optional), CV, a 3-5 page (double-spaced) statement of research interest/research proposal, a writing sample, and the names and email addresses of two references.
 The deadline for receipt of complete applications, including letters of recommendation from those references, is November 30, 2016 at 11:59 p.m.
 EST.

 Questions?
 Email email@example.com or phone Michele Epstein, Assistant Director of CSDP, 609-258-6493.